Frequently Asked Questions

 You most certainly can.

-If you want to help, just get in touch and ask.
+If you have any other ideas and want to help, just get in touch and ask.

 Playing the game